NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♠ When saving a gif using the overwrite option while the output file has a usage lock, no error appears.
 ♠ The Cinemagraph feature is broken for high DPI PCs.
 ♠ The Gifski integration does not accept saving something in a path with Chinese characters, for example: "回复".

-### To Test:

-• When removing a setting from the settings file, try removing from a unformatted file.
-• DoubleBox (decimals stuff).
-• Progress percentage (localization).